Bachelor of Science (B.S.)

 Professional Certification

-In recent years, 90% of graduates have passed the national ASCP Board of Certification exam within 12 months of graduating to earn their credential as a medical laboratory professional.
+In recent years, 90% of graduates have passed a national certification exam within 12 months of graduating to earn their credential as a medical laboratory professional.

 Additional Details on the Medical Laboratory Science Bachelor’s Degree Program